 🔪 Step by Step Instructions

-- Once the sauce has cooled, add cooled mixture and fish in a bowl.
-Slice the peppers and add into the bowl.
+Marinade the fish – Once the sauce has cooled, add the cooled mixture and fish in a bowl.
+Slice the peppers and lemons and add to the bowl.
+Marinate for at least 4 hours or overnight in the fridge.

 🍳 Recipe

-Spicy Salmon Sashimi
+Spicy Soy Marinated Salmon Sashimi

 Ingredients